dino1729/LLM_QA_Bot/README.md

 ### Chat, research, and plan
 1. Switch to the Chat tab to pick Azure, Gemini, Cohere, Groq, LiteLLM, or Ollama models.
 2. Enable Firecrawl/Tavily to blend real-time search with the LLM response for breaking news or research tasks.
-3. Hop into the Holy Book, Trip Planner, Food Planner, or Weather tabs for specialized agents that share the same context window.
+3. Hop into the Trip Planner, Food Planner, or Weather tabs for specialized agents that share the same context window.

 ### Generate or edit images
 1. Provide a prompt (or let the enhanced prompt helper rewrite it) in the Image Studio tab.